Type systems and maximal subgroups of Thompson's group $V$: Introduction

 In this article, we investigate the maximal subgroups of Richard J. Thompson's group~$V$.
 The group $V$ was first introduced in 1965 \cite{Thompson} as part of a triple of groups $F < T < V$ where it was shown that these groups are all infinite, finitely presented groups, and that $T$ and $V$ are simple.
 These groups were then the first examples of infinite, finitely presented groups that were known to be simple.
 Indeed, until the arrival of the finitely presented infinite simple groups of Burger and Mozes in 1997 \cite{BurgerMozes}, all known examples of infinite, finitely presented simple groups were in some way modelled on, or built by extending, the constructions of $T$ or $V$.

 The Thompson groups in general have had a wide impact, appearing in the theory of many fields of mathematics, and playing host as examples of or counterexamples to numerous questions and conjectures about the existence of groups with various unusual properties.
-Some examples of where these groups arise include the word problem for groups \cite{thompsonmckenzie, Thompson76}, on homotopy and shape theory \cite{Dydak1,Dydak2,FreydHeller}, on the algebra of string rewriting \cite{Coh93}, on diagram groups over semigroup presentations \cite{GS97}, on group cohomology \cite{brown3,brown4,browngeoghegan1}, and even in dynamical systems and analysis \cite{GhysSergiescu}.
-There are now hundreds of research articles strongly connected to these groups, and all three groups have difficult questions associated with them (in particular, the question of whether or not $F$ is amenable is a particularly well-known open question).
+Some examples of where these groups arise include the word problem for groups \cite{thompsonmckenzie, Thompson76}, in homotopy and shape theory \cite{Dydak1,Dydak2,FreydHeller}, in the algebra of string rewriting \cite{Coh93}, in the theory of diagram groups over semigroup presentations \cite{GS97}, in group cohomology \cite{brown3,brown4,browngeoghegan1}, and even in dynamical systems and analysis \cite{GhysSergiescu}.
+There are now hundreds of research articles strongly connected to these groups, and all three groups have difficult questions associated with them (e.g., the question of whether or not $F$ is amenable is a particularly well-known open question).

 A particular area of abiding mystery for R.\ Thompson's group $V$ is its subgroup structure: both in terms of determining its lattice of subgroups as well as trying to understand the isomorphism types of its subgroups.
 Since all finite symmetric groups and hence all finite groups embed into~$V$, as well as $\Zint^{n}$ and all free products of finite groups, one might guess that most naturally occurring finitely generated groups embed into~$V$.
 However, the paper \cite{bleak-salazar1} shows that even the group $\Zint^{2}*\Zint$ fails to embed as a subgroup of $V$.
 Furthermore, it is also known that the Baumslag--Solitar groups~$B(m,n)$, for $m\neq \pm n$, do not embed into~$V$, as cyclic groups are undistorted in~$V$ (see \cite{BBGGHMS, BMN16,BCR18}).
 On the positive side, many known \coCF\ groups embed in $V$ and a form of Lehnert's Conjecture is that a group is a \coCF\ group if and only if it embeds as a finitely generated subgroup of~$V$ (see, e.g., \cite{lehnertthesis,BMN16,FarleyFSS}).
 In terms of the lattice structure of the subgroups of~$V$, a first observation is that, as $V$~is finitely generated, every proper subgroup of~$V$ is contained in some maximal proper subgroup.